arg0NNY/BetterAnimations/docs/usage/animation-settings.md

 # Animation Settings

-This section describes all the settings and all their values Animations can use to unlock the full potential of customization provided by _BetterAnimations_.
+This page describes all the settings and all their values Animations can use to unlock the full potential of customization provided by _BetterAnimations_.

 > [!IMPORTANT]
-> Note that different Animations may not support all the listed settings or may not support all the values of the specific setting.
+> Different Animations may not support all the listed settings or may not support all the values of the specific setting.

 > [!TIP]
 > This page only covers the settings available in Simple Mode.
 To learn about the settings available in [Advanced Mode](./advanced-mode) see [Advanced Animation Settings](./advanced-animation-settings).